emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. UI is solid, feels clean and modern. ✔️
 1. You can add your own subtitles, search for subtitles, and adjust them. ✔️
 1. It has movies, shows and anime. ✔️
-1. The site has watchlists + history. ✔️
+1. The site has watchlists + history, and you can login to sync them across devices. ✔️
 1. Has sorting options + watch history based recommendations when you login. ✔️
 1. Site has constant new tab popups, difficult/impossible to use without adblocker. ❌
 1. Site looks good + works well on mobile. ✔️